Best Known For

 Answer questions and see how you rank against other players.Play Now

+Over time, the company's stock increased in value and split numerous times.
 In 1987, Bill Gates became a billionaire when the stock raised to $90.75 a share.
 Since then, Gates has been at the top, or at least near the top, of Forbes' annual list of the top 400 wealthiest people in America.
 In 1999, with stock prices at an all time high and the stock splitting eight-fold since its IPO, Gates's wealth briefly topped $101 billion.